 - Approximately 30% of healthy adults show malabsorption of fructose doses below 50g, but less than 10% have symptomatic intolerance.
 There appear to be no major racial differences.

-- Up to 70% of patients with Irritable Bowel Syndrome have fructose intolerance due to malabsorption.
+- Up to 70% of patients with Irritable Bowel Syndrome have fructose intolerance.

 - Commonly appears in adults and may be triggered by stress or inflammation.